tuukkaviitanen/messenger/README.md

    c.
 Run `npm test` for running tests
    d.
 Run `npm start:test` to start server with `test` mode (required for E2E tests)
    e.
 Run `npm test:e2e` to run End-to-End test while server is running in `test` mode.
 Run this in a separate terminal.

+#### Database migrations

+Database migrations are run automatically when running the server or tests.
+Migrations can also be run manually to testing database with `npm run migration:run`.
+Migrations can be generated with `npm run migration:generate --name=<migration name>`.
+These migration commands both use the test database so it needs to be set up.
+(See instructions above and in .env.template).
+Existing migrations also have to be run before generating new migrations.

 ### Frontend